danirus/django-comments-xtd/docs/usecases/change-user-image-or-avatar.rst

 Testing the changes
 -------------------

-Login in `localhost:8000/admin/ <http://localhost:8000>`_ with user/password ``admin/admin``, and visit avatar's admin application to add a squared dimensioned image to the admin user.
+These changes are enough when your project uses only Django templates to render comments.
+Now login in `localhost:8000/admin/ <http://localhost:8000>`_ with user/password ``admin/admin``, and visit avatar's admin application to add a squared dimensioned image to the admin user.

 The simple project is ready.
-Send a comment as the admin user and another one as a mere visitor (not registered user).
-When sending the comment as a mere user, the email message to confirm the comment is displayed in the console (due to the setting ``EMAIL_BACKEND``).
+To test it, send a comment as the admin user and another one as a mere visitor (not registered user).
+When sending the comment as a mere user, the email message to confirm the comment is displayed in the console.
 Scroll up in the console to see the plain-text part of the message and copy the confirmation URL.
 Then paste it in the browser.

 The message posted as the admin user gets the avatar image from django-avatar, while the image sent as a mere visitor comes directly from Gravatar.